 This is why when you go to see gorillas in the jungle, you will most likely not find them drinking water for the few hours you will spend with them - unless you find them near a stream.

-Do Gorillas Eat Meat And Fish?
+Do Gorillas Eat Meat Or Fish?

 While science entirely agrees that gorillas are omnivores because they occasionally eat insects such as termites, gorillas do not eat meat or fish.
 Their strong bite force is for chomping down on some veggies - and a bit of fighting to protect themselves.